A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 View of Mount Fuji from the Shinkansen

-View from the Shinkansen of a river and town in Fukushima, with majestic snow-covered mountains towering in the background
+A river and town in Fukushima with majestic snow-covered mountains behind

 Fukushima view from the Shinkansen window